 Under Georgia law, an employee may be denied workers' compensation benefits if the employee (a) had ingested alcohol, marijuana, or had improperly ingested a controlled substance; (b) causing intoxication; (c) at the time of the accident; and (d) the accident was proximately caused by the employee's intoxication.
-If a chemical analysis of an employee's blood, urine, breath, or other bodily substance shows an alcohol content of .08 grams or greater, there is a rebuttable presumption that the accident and injury were caused by intoxication and benefits.
-If is shown by chemical analysis performed within eight hours of the injury that there was marijuana or the improper consumption of a controlled substance in the employee's system, a rebuttable
+40 If a chemical analysis of an employee's blood, urine, breath, or other bodily substance shows an alcohol content of .08 grams or greater, there is a rebuttable presumption that the accident and injury were caused by intoxication and benefits.41 If is shown by chemical analysis performed within eight hours of the injury that there was marijuana or the improper consumption of a controlled substance in the employee's system, a rebuttable presumption arises that the injury was caused by intoxication.42 Finally, if an employee refuses to submit to testing (which must be performed in accordance with the manner set forth under O.C.G.A. § 34-9-415), then a rebuttable presumption arises that the injury was caused by intoxication.43

-&lt;sup>37 See Liberty Mutual Ins.
+39 Liberty Mutual Ins.
 Co. v.
-Perry, 53 Ga.
+Perry.
+53 Ga.
 App.
 527 (1936).
 See also Herman v.
 Aeta Cas. & Sur.
 Co., 71 Ga.
 App.
 464 (1944).

-&lt;sup>38 See O.C.G.A. §34-9-17.
+40 O.C.G.A. §34-9-17.